 If you don’t want to get hit with massive drops on your portfolio but you’re not into active trading either, diversifying is your best option.

 Adequate diversification can be done by investing in more than one cryptocurrency after understanding its fundamentals.
+If you’re looking at more classical options and deciding between investing in cryptocurrency or precious metals as an alternative, always consider the risk-reward ratio of where you invest your money.

 No matter what you choose to do, make sure that it's a strategy that works for you.
 Also, don't get too caught up in 'pump-and-dump' schemes.